 3. Keep the Site Clean and Dry

-- Clean the skin around the drain once a day using soap and water or per your doctor’s instructions.
+- Clean around the drain daily with mild soap and water or as directed.

-- Change the gauze dressing if it becomes wet or dirty.
+- Change gauze dressing if it becomes wet or dirty.

 - Watch for signs of infection: redness, warmth, pus, or increasing pain.